Alvasp/rabbitmq-service-workers/README.md

 # Spring AMQP demo

-Sample app that demostrate an event driven design, using rabbitMQ + spring AMQP.
+Sample app that demostrates an event driven design, using rabbitMQ + spring AMQP.

-The chosen use case illustrate how to async process image related tasks (resizing or add watermark in this case).
+The chosen use case illustrate how to asynchronously process image related tasks (resizing or add watermark in this case).
 This is done using a direct exchange and 2 specific queues, one for each type of job.
 This design also uses a request / reply design pattern to let know the UI how the transformation job ended.

 ## Screenshots